 A dress code is established to ensure that CCSD maintains an environment that promotes a positive, safe, and threat free atmosphere where all students feel comfortable.
 Our students are to wear clothing that matches the time of year and weather conditions.
 CCSD wishes to have the cooperation of parents and students in the wearing of appropriate clothing.
 Clothes with the Bobcat logo are always in fashion.
 In the event that a student is not wearing suitable clothing, a parent/guardian will be contacted in order to bring a change of clothes.
-The following are guidelines.
-Final determination rests with the school administration.
+CCSD recognizes the rights and privileges of each student in the matters of dress and appearance, to the extent that the exercise of that right does not interfere with the orderly process of education.
+Student dress should not cause a safety hazard.
+Final determination for acceptable dress rests with the school administration.